of the safety award programs offer member general and specialty

 individual supervisors in conjunction with actual man-hours directly

 supervised by each employee.
-The call for nominations for supervisory excellence in calendar year 2017 will open in January 2018.
+The call for nominations for supervisory excellence in calendar year 2017 is now open.

 Safety Leadership Award